 Secondly, this is a good time to take advantage of the data you have available from previous campaigns.
 For instance, you could create a segment of customers who bought during the holidays last year, and ask them if they want to buy again.

-- You could create a VIP segment and ask them to refer their friends, or offer them special incentives, similar to how Baublebar does it:
+- You could create a VIP segment and offer them special incentives, similar to how Public Rec does it:

 - You could create segments for customers who are the most likely to be interested in different high-value content (Male vs Female, different age groups, etc.).